Department of Counseling, Health and Kinesiology

 Biography

-Dr. Berenice de la Cruz, Ph.D., BCBA-D, LBA has worked with people with Autism Spectrum Disorder (ASD) and other developmental disabilities since 2001 in school, home, clinic, and community settings as a teacher, therapist, supervisor, director, and professor.
-Dr. de la Cruz has extensive experience providing didactic and hands-on training to caregivers, students, and professionals servicing people with disabilities.
-She has been an Assistant Professor at A&M-SA since 2020.
-Dr. Berenice de la Cruz is the inaugural Program Coordinator for the new Applied Behavior Analysis undergraduate at graduate program in the College of Education and Human Development.
-Prior to joining A&M-SA, Dr. de la Cruz was an Adjunct Professor at Pepperdine University’s ABA program and the CEO and owner of an ABA company.
+Dr. de la Cruz has been an Assistant Professor at A&M-SA since 2020.
+Dr. Berenice de la Cruz is the inaugural Program Coordinator for the Applied Behavior Analysis undergraduate and graduate program in the College of Education and Human Development, which launched in Fall 2022.
+Before joining A&M-SA, Dr. de la Cruz was an Adjunct Professor at Pepperdine University’s ABA program and the CEO and owner of an ABA company.
+Dr. de la Cruz was part of the leadership team since the inception of Autism Lifeline Links (ALL), a coalition of nonprofits aimed at connecting families to services in the community.
 She regularly presents in English and Spanish at state, national, and international conferences.

-Dr. de la Cruz has been an active member of the San Antonio community since 2010, along with her husband their two children.
-Dr. de la Cruz served as the Chief Operating Officer at Autism Community Network, a local nonprofit that serves families of children with ASD.
-She was part of the leadership team since the inception of Autism Lifeline Links (ALL), a coalition of nonprofits aimed at connecting families to services in the community.
-Dr. de la Cruz has been an Executive Council member for the Texas Association for Behavior Analysis (TxABA) since 2021 and is currently the President-Elect of TxABA.
-She is the liaison for TxABAs Equity, Diversity, and Inclusivity for Everyone (EDIE).
-In addition, she is an Advisory Board member for the TxABA Public Policy Group (PPG).
+Dr. de la Cruz has been an Executive Council member for the Texas Association for Behavior Analysis (TxABA) since 2021 and is currently the President of TxABA.
+She is an Advisory Board member for the TxABA Public Policy Group (PPG).
 Through the legislative work with TxABA PPG, ALL, and other agencies, licensure was granted by the state of Texas to behavior analysts in 2017.
 Furthermore, on July 15, 2019, ABA was added as a Medicaid benefit for persons under age 20 with a diagnosis of ASD.
 Dr. de la Cruz continues to work with TxABA PPG and other groups to ensure that the ABA Medicaid benefit is implemented in a way that is accessible to all families.
 Dr. de la Cruz has been a board member of the Autism Society of Texas since 2022 and is currently the Secretary.
 She is a founding member of the Mexican Association for ABA Practitioners (Organización Mexicana de Practicantes de Análisis Conductual Aplicado; OMPAC) and serves on OMPACs ethics committee.

 Ph.D.
 August 2009